gnanasai5111/Software-concepts/Javascript/README.md

 ## Undefined vs Not Defined

-- Undefined means variable exists in memory, but has no value yet
+- Undefined means variable exists in memory, but has no value yet.
+Accessing it gives undefined.
-- Not defined means variable has never been declared
+- Not defined means variable has never been declared.
+Accessing it gives Reference error as variable doesnt exist in memory.